Skip to Main Content

 We endeavor to respond to a verifiable consumer request within 45 days of its receipt.
 If we require more time (up to 90 days), we will inform you of the reason and extension period in writing.

-Any disclosures we provide will only cover the 12-month period preceding the date we receive your verifiable consumer request.
-The response we provide will also explain the reasons we cannot comply with a request, if applicable.
-For data portability requests, we will select a format to provide your personal information that is readily useable and should allow you to transmit the information from one entity to another entity without hindrance.
+In response to a request to know, we shall provide your Personal Information from the 12-month period preceding our receipt of your request.
+You can request that we provide Personal Information that we collected beyond the 12-month period as long as it was collected on or after January 1, 2022, and we are required to provide that information unless doing so proves impossible or would involve disproportionate effort.
+The response we provide will also explain the reasons we cannot comply with your request, if applicable.
+For data portability requests, we will select a format to provide your Personal Information that is readily useable and should allow you to transmit the information from one entity to another entity without hindrance.

 We do not charge a fee to process or respond to your verifiable consumer request unless it is excessive, repetitive, or manifestly unfounded.
 If we determine that the request warrants a fee, we will tell you why we made that decision and provide you with a cost estimate before completing your request.

-However, we may offer you certain financial incentives permitted by the CCPA that can result in different prices, rates, or quality levels.
-Any CCPA-permitted financial incentive we offer will reasonably relate to your personal information’s value and contain written terms that describe the program’s material aspects.
+However, we may offer you financial incentives for sharing your Personal Information, as permitted by the CCPA/CPRA.
+Any financial incentive we offer will reasonably relate to your Personal Information’s value.
+If we offer you such financial incentives, we will provide you with the terms that describe the material aspects of the program in writing.
 Participation in a financial incentive program requires your prior opt-in consent, which you may revoke at any time.